 Today online videos are arguably one of the most popular ways we learn, sell, and entertain ourselves.
 And it’s no wonder, considering by 2021, 82% of all internet traffic is predicted to be video, according to Recode.

 Video has become a powerful marketing tool thanks to social hosting platforms like YouTube and Vimeo.
-But when it comes to marketing your videos, which one is best for your business?
+But when it comes to marketing your videos, which is better, YouTube or Vimeo?

-In this guide we will explore the pros and cons to using Vimeo vs. YouTube for marketing.
+In this guide we will dive into the difference between Vimeo and YouTube by exploring the pros and cons of using Vimeo vs. YouTube for marketing.